Wider view, more comfortable working option

 For the demanding working environment, users find the MultiClient Integrated KVM switch an important feature.
 You can control two separate PCs with one monitor-keyboard-mouse set up.
 A convenient button allows you to quickly switch between sources.
 It comes in super handy with setups that require dual PC computing power or sharing one large monitor to show two different PCs.

-Cutting energy costs by 80%
+Cutting energy cost by 80%

 Cost saving is a good incentive to invest in energy efficient gadget like 346B1C.
 Its PowerSensor technology is a built-in 'people sensor' that transmits and receives harmless infrared signals to determine if user is present.
-It automatically reduces monitor brightness when user steps away from the desk, cutting energy costs by up to 80 percent and prolonging monitor life.
+It automatically reduces monitor brightness when the user steps away from the desk, cutting energy costs by up to 80 percent and prolonging monitor life.
 This may not sound like much, but if you multiple it for every display in your office, it all adds up.